Galgano Guidotti: The sword in the stone

 The sword in the stone relic can be seen at the Rotonda at Montesiepi, near the ruins of the Abbey of San Galgano.
 An analysis of the protruding metal handle done in 2001 by Luigi Garlaschelli confirmed that the "composition of the metal and the style are compatible with the era of the legend".
 The analysis also confirmed that the upper piece and the invisible lower one are authentic and belong to one and the same artifact.

+In 1960, the sword was broken in an attempted theft.
+It was repaired and fixed in place with cement.

 In a season 7 episode of TV series, Forged in Fire, bladesmiths recreated "Excalibur", a medieval broadsword believed to be inspired by Galgano's story.
-An episode of Ancient X-Files examined the sword in the stone and the connections between it, St Galgano, Sir Gawain, and King Arthur.
+An episode of Ancient X-Files examined the sword in the stone and the connections between it, St. Galgano, Sir Gawain, and King Arthur.